 A post shared by Museum of Science and Industry (@msichicago) on

-The Christmas Around the World and Holidays of Light at the Museum of Science and Industry (5700 S Lake Shore Drive) annual celebration began in 1942 and features a four-story, floor-to-dome Grand Tree, surrounded by a forest of more than 40 trees and displays which represent the holiday traditions from cultures around the globe.
+The Christmas Around the World and Holidays of Light at the Museum of Science and Industry annual celebration began in 1942 and features a four-story, floor-to-dome Grand Tree, surrounded by a forest of more than 50 holiday trees, each decorated to represent a different country.

 Tip: If you are visiting a few museums, consider purchasing a Chicago CityPASS or Go Chicago Card to save money on entrance fees.